 Of course, this behaviour can be intolerable – hateful, even.
 Yet their actions are not out of spite but immense frustration; they are shackled by their inability to express themselves.
 It is here that Naoki’s commentary explains why he jumps: “I react physically to feelings of happiness and sadness.
 So, when something happens that affects me emotionally, my body seizes up as if struck by lightning.
 But, when I’m jumping, it’s like I’m shaking loose the ropes that are tying me down, as if my feelings are going upwards to the sky.
 If only I could just flap my wings and fly off to some faraway place.”

 Time and again, the narration illuminates with its observation and insight, as does the articulacy of Ben and Emma when they speak through letter cards, which allow them to spell their utterances letter by letter.
 It’s easy to mistake their blank silence for a lack of empathy or awareness when really it is a tragic disconnect between their mind and their mouth.
-So when Ben spells, letter by letter – “I think we can change the conversation around autism by being part of the conversation” – it will be an affecting realisation to some that people with nonverbal autism, shackled by their condition, can very much speak for themselves.
+So when Ben spells, letter by letter – “I think we can change the conversation around autism by being part of the conversation” – it will be an affecting realisation to some that people with nonverbal autism can very much speak for themselves.

 However, there is a big caveat to all of this, one that is not mentioned in the documentary.
 It is claimed that Higashida dictated The Reason I Jump using the aforementioned letter cards, a technique of facilitated communication and rapid prompting, both of which are classified as pseudoscientific practices.
 Consequently, some researchers have disputed that Higashida is the author, arguing that the book’s content has been greatly influenced by David Mitchell, the English translator, and the adults in Higashida’s life.
 It is disingenuous of director Jerry Rothwell to ignore this important consideration.
 However, his film remains a compelling piece of work, depicting a series of case studies with a sensuous visual style.